aheaton/archery-log-client/README.md

 <p>As I came across difficult problems, I used many resources to become unstuck.
 First and foremost, I used other similar examples from class rather than trying to reinvent the wheel given the short development timeframe.
 Also, I used online forums such as Stack Overflow extensively.
 Lastly, communicating with other developers who have encountered similar issues was key in resolving issues quickly.</p>

 <h3>Future Fixes and Enhancements:</h3>
 <p>Specific to the frontend, I would like to enhance my list view so that the list items come back in chronological order and if a user edits one resource, not all resources need to refresh.
-In addition, I would like if to create category dropdowns so a user could view rounds by range type and bow class, for example.</p>
+In addition, I would like to create category dropdowns so a user can view rounds by range type and bow class, for example.</p>

 <h3>Wireframes:</h3>
 <p>https://imgur.com/a/K0xFP</p>